Robert Gordon University applies the following policy regarding outstanding instalments of tuition fees due by students.

 You will receive a full refund of tuition fees paid if:

-The University withdraws an offer of enrolment for any reason (except if you provided us with incomplete or incorrect information, in which case see paragraph 2 below) or
+- The University withdraws an offer of enrolment for any reason (except if you provided us with incomplete or incorrect information)

 Partial Refunds of Tuition Fees Paid